princesourov/Task-Manager-App/README.md

 ✅ Delete tasks with a confirmation dialog
 ✅ Store tasks locally using **Room Database**
 ✅ View all tasks sorted by due date
 ✅ Simple and modern user interface
-✅ (Optional) Search and filter support

 ---